Neobrinoke/CMS_FlyFF/README.md

 - Login with `admin@email.fr` & `admin`

 ## Information
-- Email configuration are needed for password recovery system.
+- Email configuration are needed for password recovery and email verification system.

 ## Bug & Security Vulnerabilities
 If you discover a bug or security vulnerability, please open an issue.
 All security vulnerabilities will be promptly addressed.